FlorianMichael/AsmFabricLoader/README.md

 This will load all jar files from the run directory/libs folder to the front of the classpath.

+### Early riser

+Utility to create and invoke mod entrypoints before Fabric has finished loading entrypoints.
+See the `EarlyRiser` class

 ### Class Transform

 AsmFabricLoader bootstraps the [ClassTransform](https://www.github.com/Lenni0451/ClassTransform) library which allows